How to Draw a Nose

 To easily represent the tip of the nose, draw a bigger sphere in the center, with two small ones on the sides.
 Sizes can vary depending on how you want the nose to look and feel free to add a rectangular structure to better understand each side of the nose.

 2. Placing the nose

 Once we know the basic structure of the nose, let us look at how to fit it into the face.
 Several aspects and proportions must be taken into account.
 The size of the nose is in the same vertical guideline that divides the face in two (more or less in half).
 Its size can also be related to the ears.
 Many times, if the nose is big, the ears will also be big.
 To designate where the nostrils fall, we can use the tear duct.

-3. Proportions according to biological sex and genre
+3. Proportions according to sex and age

 Once the basic structure of the nose has been fully understood, let us concentrate on how to use the right type of nose for each character.
 Research and identify different individual features that allow you to see age or sex differences between characters.
 A typical male nose is different from a female nose in that it usually has a more noticeable septum and larger nostrils.
-A typical feminine nose would have a thinner septum and smaller nostrils.
+A more feminine nose would have a thinner septum and smaller nostrils.
 You can also round or sharpen the tip of the nose to make it a little thinner.

 Another aspect to consider is age.
 As their body is still growing, children’s noses are much smaller than those of adults.
 You can see the same pattern when comparing the nose of an adult to that of an older adult.
 Look at how an older man’s nose is larger and drops down further compared to that of a middle-aged adult.

 4. Nose types